65 Seconds: How Cordial Spider Turns One Click Into Total Account Takeover

 The takeaway

-The gap between "user clicks phishing link" and "attacker has permanent access" is now measured in seconds, not hours.
+The gap between "user receives a phone call" and "attacker has permanent access" is now measured in seconds, not hours.
 MFA alone is not enough.
-Session revocation alone is not enough.
-Traditional email security tools that only scan content are looking in the wrong place.
+Email scanning alone is not enough.
+Network inspection alone is not enough.
+Even a correctly firing alert is not enough if it lacks the context to be actioned.

 The attacks that cause the most damage are the ones that live in your account settings: forwarding rules, delegates, OAuth apps, registered devices.
 They are invisible to spam filters and antivirus.
 They survive password resets.
 And they give attackers a persistent, silent window into everything you send and receive.